Exponential Lower Bounds for Polytopes in Combinatorial Optimization: Introduction

 The discovery of our lower bounds on extension complexity crucially relied on finding the right matrix $M$ and the right polytope whose slack matrix contains~$M$.
 In our case, we found these through a connection with quantum communication.
 However, these quantum aspects are not strictly necessary for the resulting lower bound proof itself.
 Hence, in order to make the main results more accessible to those without background or interest in quantum computing, we start by giving a purely classical presentation of those lower bounds.

 In Section~\ref{sec:ourmatrix} we define our matrix $M$ and lower bound the nondeterministic communication complexity of its support matrix.
 In Section~\ref{sec:Strong_LBs} we embed $M$ in the slack matrix of the cut polytope in order to lower bound its extension complexity; further reductions then give lower bounds on the extension complexities of the stable~set, and TSP polytopes.
-In Section~\ref{sec:gce} we state and prove the factorization theorem for arbitrary closed convex cones.
 In Section~\ref{sec:qcp} we establish the equivalence of PSD factorizations of a (nonnegative) matrix $M$ and one-way quantum protocols that compute $M$ in expectation, and give an efficient quantum protocol in the case where some entry-wise square root of $M$ has small rank.
 This is then used to provide an exponential separation between quantum and classical protocols for computing a matrix in expectation (equivalently, an exponential separation between nonnegative rank and PSD rank).
-Concluding remarks are given in Section~\ ref{sec:concluding-remarks}.
+Concluding remarks are given in Section~\ref{sec:concluding-remarks}.